riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 - I'll be using #465775 (background) and #2CABD8 (tint)

-`todo: add image of three view controllers with background colour`
+`// todo: add image of three view controllers with background colour`

 _If you need a hint, see the [Adding View Controllers](#Adding-View-Controllers) section._